-As a healthcare provider who has worked with patients who use Medishare, I wanted to share a Medishare review based on my experience and research on the company.
+As a healthcare provider, I’ve worked with patients who use MediShare.
+After doing some research on the company, I wanted to share a MediShare review based on my experience.

 The rising costs of medical insurance premiums and copays is absolutely astonishing to me.
 It’s not uncommon anymore to see copays of $60 to $80 per visit in my physical therapy clinic.
-Not only do patients have to pay higher copays today, they’re paying extremely high monthly premiums for their health insurance plan.
+Besides the steep co-pays, patients also have to worry about extremely high monthly premiums for their health insurance plan.

 So when I learned about MediShare and how their health sharing plans worked, I was intrigued.